bilalamjad-devops/ec2-lambda-eventbridge-scheduler/README.md

 ---

-## Result: EC2 Instance Started Automatically
+## Step 5: Result: EC2 Instance Started Automatically

 This is the actual proof that the system works end to end.
 The instance we manually stopped at 7:50 AM has, by the scheduled trigger time, transitioned from `stopped` to `running` — with no one touching the console: